pryv/lib-cocoa/Readme.md

 **PryvApiKit is an OS X framework and an iOS static library.
 It handles all networking and interactions with Pryv API for your Objective-C based applications.**

+**Note PYRequestType Sync / Async will be removed and all request will be made using Async method **

 ## PryvApiKit.framework

 This framework Mac OS X lets you interact with the Pryv servers from your Mac OS X application.
 First of all, you need to create a WebView object `myWebView` that you locate in a window, a panel, a view or whatever you think will be appropriate and make one of your controller a `PYWebLoginDelegate` – typically, the WebView controller.
 You can then obtain your access token with your app ID using the following lines.

 	NSArray *objects = [NSArray arrayWithObjects:@"*", @"manage", nil];
-	NSArray *keys = [NSArray arrayWithObjects:@"channelId", @"level", nil];
+	NSArray *keys = [NSArray arrayWithObjects:@"StreamId", @"level", nil];
 	NSArray *permissions = [NSArray arrayWithObject:[NSDictionary dictionaryWithObjects:objects forKeys:keys]];

 After this preparation, you actually request an access token with these two lines :

 	[PYClient setDefaultDomainStaging];
-	[PYWebLoginViewController requestAccessWithAppId:@"pryv-sdk-osx-example"
+	[PYWebLoginViewController requestConnectionWithAppId:@"pryv-sdk-osx-example"
                                      andPermissions:permissions
                                            delegate:self
                                            withWebView:&myWebView];

 The first one is needed whenever you need to (re-)log a user.
 Notice in the second method that you pass the reference of your WebView object which will be displayed where you located it asking for username and password.
 If everything went good, you'll manage the response in the delegate method :

-	- (void) pyWebLoginSuccess:(PYAccess*)pyAccess {
+	- (void) pyWebLoginSuccess:(PYConnection*)pyConnection {
-	    NSLog(@"Signin With Success %@ %@",pyAccess.userID,pyAccess.accessToken);
+	    NSLog(@"Signin With Success %@ %@",pyConnection.userID,pyConnection.accessToken);
-	    [pyAccess synchronizeTimeWithSuccessHandler:nil errorHandler:nil];
+	    [pyConnection synchronizeTimeWithSuccessHandler:nil errorHandler:nil];
 	}

 Otherwise, you can manage abortion and error using the methods `- (void) pyWebLoginAborded:(NSString*)reason` and `- (void) pyWebLoginError:(NSError*)error`.

 ## LibPryvApiKit.a
 This is a static library to be used for iOS.
 Usage is pretty straightforward.
 First of all, you need to obtain access token.
-To achieve this, you should set up a permission array in which you specify what channels you need and what access for those channels you ask for, like this :
+To achieve this, you should set up a permission array in which you specify what streams you need and what access for those streams you ask for, like this :

 	NSArray *objects = [NSArray arrayWithObjects:@"*", @"manage", nil];
-	NSArray *keys = [NSArray arrayWithObjects:@"channelId", @"level", nil];
+	NSArray *keys = [NSArray arrayWithObjects:@"StreamId", @"level", nil];

 	NSArray *permissions = [NSArray arrayWithObject:[NSDictionary dictionaryWithObjects:objects forKeys:keys]];

 After this preparation, you actually request for an access token using this method :

 	[PYClient setDefaultDomainStaging];
-    [PYWebLoginViewController requestAccessWithAppId:@"pryv-sdk-ios-example"
+    [PYWebLoginViewController requestConnectionWithAppId:@"pryv-sdk-ios-example"
                                      andPermissions:permissions
                                            delegate:self];

 The first line is needed whenever you need to (re-)log a user.
 Here you are sending the `appId` and an array of permissions.
 An instance of `UIWebView` will pop up and will ask the user for username and password.
 If everything went ok, you'll get response in the delegate method.

-	- (void) pyWebLoginSuccess:(PYAccess*)pyAccess {
+	- (void) pyWebLoginSuccess:(PYConnection*)pyConnection {
-	    NSLog(@"Signin With Success %@ %@",pyAccess.userID,pyAccess.accessToken);
+	    NSLog(@"Signin With Success %@ %@",pyConnection.userID,pyConnection.accessToken);
-	    [pyAccess synchronizeTimeWithSuccessHandler:nil errorHandler:nil];
+	    [pyConnection synchronizeTimeWithSuccessHandler:nil errorHandler:nil];
 	}

 Otherwise, you can manage abortion and error using the methods `- (void) pyWebLoginAborded:(NSString*)reason` and `- (void) pyWebLoginError:(NSError*)error`.